 You need to include all of the below information:

 - the customer’s full name, address and date of birth

 - who you provide support to, and what form of support you provide

 - how long you’ve been working with the customer

 - the names, dates of birth and relationship to the customer of other people in the customer’s household.

-- how it impacts on their ability to secure and maintain housing - eg renting privately
+- how it impacts on their ability to secure and maintain housing, including renting privately

-- if the customer needs ongoing support to maintain accommodation
+- if the customer needs ongoing support, including if they need support to maintain accommodation

 - which services currently provide support to the customer

-- why public or community housing would be the customer’s only accommodation option
+- why public or community housing is the customer’s only accommodation option

-- any specific property requirements - eg no stairs, bath, specific location close to essential supports
+- any specific property requirements, such as no stairs, bath, specific location close to essential supports

 - other relevant financial, social or cultural circumstances that impact the customer.